-Students with musical talent may join different music groups such as the concert band, marching band, corium canticus, university chorale, ensemble, string orchestra, and Latin music groups.
+Students with musical talent may join different music groups such as the concert band, marching band, chorium, university chorale, strings orchestra, and Latin music groups.
 Students interested in participating in any of these groups are required to perform in an audition.